 Receipt Point(s) – Those locations listed on Exhibit "A" of this Agreement at which Lost Creek will receive Shipper's Gas for Gathering, which locations may be supplemented from time to time by mutual agreement of the parties and amendment of Exhibit "A".

-Reserve Commitment Area – Shall mean the area specified in Exhibit “C”.

 Scheduled Nomination – Shall have the meaning set forth in Section 7.1.

-Shipper's Fuel and L&U – Shipper's fuel and lost and unaccounted for Gas shall be deemed to be two percent (2%) of Shippers Gas Tendered for Gathering at the Receipt Point(s), irrespective of the actualLost Creek System fuel requirements and lost and unaccounted for Gas.
+Shipper's Fuel and L&U – Shipper's fuel and lost and unaccounted for Gas shall be deemed to be zero percent (0 %) of Shippers Gas Tendered for Gathering at the Receipt Point(s), irrespective of the actual System fuel requirements and lost and unaccounted for Gas.

-Shipper's Firm Gas – Any Gas production attributable to Shipper's purchase of Gas from Devon Energy of Devon’s productionfrom the Reserve Commitment Area specified on Exhibit “C” up to a maximum of 20,000 MMBtu of Gas per Day during the Initial Term and 10,000 MMBtu of Gas per Day during the Primary Term.
+Shipper's Firm Gas – Any Gas production attributable to Shipper's purchase of Gas from Devon Energy of Devon’s production up to a maximum of 20,000 MMBtu of Gas per Day during the Initial Term and 10,000 MMBtu of Gas per Day during the Primary Term.

 Shipper's Nomination – Shall have the meaning set forth in Section 7.1.